Intercom

 The search for a better solution

-Dan was the driving force behind the search for a better Salesforce deployment tool.
-Once he spoke up about the issues he was facing with the old tool, colleagues kept contacting him about the problems they too were experiencing.
-It was time to move on.
+Dan was the driving force behind the search for a better Salesforce deployment solution.
+Once he spoke up about the issues he was facing with the old tool, colleagues began contacting him about the problems they were also experiencing.
+It was clear to Dan that it was time to move on.

-Although one of the Salesforce engineers had previous experience of Gearset and recommended it as a reliable DevOps solution, Dan and his team evaluated several options to make sure they found the solution that ticked every box.
+One of the Salesforce engineers had previous experience of Gearset and recommended it as a reliable DevOps solution which could provide automation and CPQ deployments.
+Dan and his team evaluated several options to make sure they found the solution that ticked every box.

-For Dan, a few things stood out about Gearset: its modern UI, the problem analyzers that solve common deployment problems, and Gearset’s change log showing daily updates and improvements to the app.
-This looked like the answer to the team’s problems.
+For Dan, a few things stood out about Gearset: its modern UI, the problem analyzers that solve common deployment issues, and Gearset’s change log showing daily updates and improvements to the app.
+It looked like Gearset was the answer to the team’s problems.

 “If we can focus on building and shipping features and helping our teams — that’s why we exist, that’s our goal.
 Anything that works against that goal causes frustration and pain.
 And anything that works with us just causes delight and happiness.
 Sounds cheesy, but it’s true!”